 Hi!
 I'm Megan.

-I'm from the suburbs of Cincinnati, OH and a freshman at Harvard University.
-I'm studying economics and computer science here, and I'd like to go into developing legal technology for accessibility.
+I'm from the suburbs of Cincinnati, OH and a rising sophomore at Harvard University.
+I'm studying economics and computer science here, and I'm hoping to pursuee a career in fashion or education.

 I've done a lot of work when it comes to technology exposure and leadership in my community because I encountered tech by chance through attending a local hackathon my sophomore year.
 So, I give back by running hackathons with some of my best friends from Hack Club and Mason Hack Club.
 We've run Hack Chicago and Hack Cincinnati, the Midwest's largest high school hackathons, and CincyHacks, Southern Ohio's first high school hackathon.